NatLee/EHentai-Crawler/README.md

 Even if you only grab the general information, it will take a lot of time.

-But, I have no idea to solve this problem now.
+However, I have no idea to solve this problem now.

-### Step: Extra
+#### Step: Extra

 You can only download images with URL.